Lease Accounting Agent

 - Cloud lease accounting system or ERP module with API access: Workday Lease Management, SAP S/4HANA Lease Administration plus Real Estate Management RE-FX, Oracle Lease Accounting plus Property Manager Cloud, LeaseAccelerator, Visual Lease, CoStar Real Estate Manager, MRI ProLease, Nakisa Lease Administration - with full per-lease record access including ROU asset and lease liability registry, IBR registry, contract modification trail, sale-and-leaseback workflow, sublease workflow

-- Contract repository with digitised lease contracts plus clause-extraction capability: Conga Contract Lifecycle Management, Salesforce CPQ + Revenue Cloud, DocuSign CLM, Ironclad, Agiloft - with executed lease agreement plus addenda plus side letters plus renewal exercises plus modification documents visibility, plus complete contract modification trail
+- Contract repository with digitised lease contracts and clause-extraction capability (Conga Contract Lifecycle Management, Salesforce Revenue Cloud, DocuSign CLM, Ironclad or Agiloft), with visibility of executed lease agreements, addenda, side letters, renewal exercises and modification documents, plus a complete contract modification trail

-- IBR derivation framework with reference rate plus credit spread plus security adjustment plus term matching policy: corporate bond yield curves (Moody's, S&P) for similar credit rating, swap rate curves for currency matching, internal Treasury committee approval for IBR by class of underlying asset and lease term band, periodic refresh cadence with FRC + ISA UK 540 substantive testing evidence preservation
+- IBR derivation framework with a reference rate, credit spread, security adjustment and term matching policy: corporate bond yield curves (Moody's, S&P) for the relevant credit rating, swap rate curves for currency matching, internal Treasury committee approval of the IBR by class of underlying asset and lease term band, and a periodic refresh cadence with FRC and ISA UK 540 substantive testing evidence preserved

 - Procurement-to-balance completeness reconciliation framework: ERP procurement system (SAP Ariba, Oracle Procurement Cloud, Coupa) for purchase orders and supplier contracts plus accounts payable system for lease payment trail plus general ledger for ROU asset and lease liability balances - with monthly reconciliation reporting under PCAOB AS 2201 lease completeness internal controls